 If you're near the Xserve, you can glance at the status light on the front panel and know immediately if the Xserve has detected a problem.
-See "Interpreting the Xserve Status Lights" on page 16.
+See "Interpreting the Xserve Status Lights" on page 17.

 If you connect a display and keyboard, you can open the Server Monitor application to view detailed status information for critical components.
-See "Using Server Monitor" on page 20.
+See "Using Server Monitor" on page 21.

 You can also connect a terminal to the Xserve serial port and manage the Xserve using command-line tools.
-See "Using the Serial Port" on page 19.
+See "Using the Serial Port" on page 20.

-If you're away from the server rack, you can use Server Monitor from an administrator computer to check the Xserve status, or have an email alert sent to interested individuals if the Xserve detects any of a variety of conditions.
-See "Using Server Monitor" on page 20.
+If you're away from the server rack, you can use the Admin Tools and Xserve Diagnostics CD to install server administration tools on a Mac OS X computer, turning it into an administrator computer.
+You can then use Server Monitor on the administrator computer to check the Xserve status, or have an email alert sent to interested individuals if the Xserve detects any of a variety of conditions.
+See "Using Server Monitor" on page 21.